 Don’t let all your hard work go to waste.
 I know the time and effort that goes into every blog post.
 It’s time to give that post the credit it deserves.

-I saw results on the free plan, no kidding!
+I saw results on the free plan!

 Start scheduling your pins and see results as I did.
-Make the best out of Pinterest with tailwind and let me know how things have worked out.
+Make the best out of Pinterest with Tailwind and let me know how things have worked out.